Community resources

 Access to appropriate information and resources should be provided to patients and their families early.
 Raising awareness of local services, resources, education and support groups can help reduce the stigma of dementia, minimise the impact of social isolation and keep patients involved in their own care and future wishes.

-The practice nurse could provide this information and resources when performing a chronic disease management plan.
+The practice nurse could provide this information and resources when When completing a health assessment and or chronic disease management plan.

 Dementia Australia

-Dementia Australia is the peak body providing national dementia programs and services funded by the Commonwealth as well as providing national policy and advocacy for the 321,600 Australians living with dementia.
+Dementia Australia is the peak body providing national dementia programs and services funded by the Commonwealth as well as providing national policy and advocacy for all Australians living with dementia.

 Dementia Australia provides various Commonwealth and State government funded services including counselling, Living with Dementia Programs, Memory Lane Cafe, education and information.